rustambaku13/Briddgy-Gatsby/blog/guide-how-to-add-a-trip-in-briddgy-2021-05-17.md

 templateKey: blog
 slug: guide-how-to-add-a-trip-in-briddgy-2021-05-17
 language: en
-title: "Guide: How to add a trip in Briddgy"
+title: How to add Trip in Briddgy
 date: 2021-05-17T12:46:09.875Z
 description: Adding a trip in Briddgy is an essential step of earning while traveling.
 This post is going to guide you on that